On subgroups of semi-abelian varieties defined by difference equations: Definable subgroups of algebraic groups

-(1) In characteristic $0$, this result is Proposition 4.1.2 of [H].
-The proof generalises easily to the positive characteristic case, using the results of [CHP].
-Here is a sketch of the main steps: if $B$ is not modular, one knows that the type of a generic of $B$ is non-orthogonal to one of the fixed fields, say $k=\Fix(\rho_0)$, where $\rho_0=\si^n\Frob^m$, $n\geq 1$, and $(n,m)=1$ if $m\neq 0$.
-Thus, modulo a finite kernel, it is qf-internal to $k$, i.e., there is a finite subgroup $C$ of $B$, and a definable map $f$ from some definable set $S\subset k^\ell$ onto $B/C$ (in fact $f$ is given piecewise by difference rational functions).
+\prf First observe that the c-minimality of $B$ implies that if $q$ is any non-algebraic type realised in $B$, then the realisations of $q$ generate a subgroup of finite index in $B$. \\[0.05in] (1) In characteristic $0$, this result is Proposition 4.1.2 of \cite{[H]}.
+The proof generalises easily to the positive characteristic case, using the results of \cite{[CHP]}.
+Here is a sketch of the main steps: if $B$ is not modular, then by c-minimality, the type of a generic of $B$ is non-orthogonal to one of the fixed fields, say $k=\Fix(\rho_0)$, where $\rho_0=\si^n\Frob^m$, $n\geq 1$, and $(n,m)=1$ if $m\neq 0$.
+Thus, modulo a finite kernel, it is qf-internal to $k$, i.e., there is a finite subgroup $C$ of $B$, and a definable map $g_0$ from some definable set $S\subset k^\ell$ onto $B/C$ (in fact $g_0$ is given piecewise by difference rational functions).

-Elimination of imaginaries tells us that $B/C$ is then definably isomorphic with a group $H_0$ living in some cartesian power of $k$.
-On the other hand, every subset of a cartesian power of $k$ which is definable in $K$, is already definable in the difference field $k$, using maybe extra parameters (see (7.1)(5) in [CHP]).
-Note that $k$ has SU-rank $1$ ((7.1)(1) in [CHP]).
-An argument similar to the one given in [HP2] or in [KP] then gives us a definable (in $k$) map $g:H_0'\to H_1(k)$, where $\Ker(g)$ is finite, $H_0'$ is a subgroup of finite index of $H_0$, and $H_1$ is an algebraic group defined over $k$.
-Then $H'_0\supseteq [n]H_0$ for some $n$, and because $[H_0:nH_0]\leq 2n\dim(A)$, we may replace $B$ by $[n]B$, and assume that $H_0'=H_0$.
+Elimination of imaginaries in ACFA tells us that $B/C$ is then definably isomorphic (via some $g_1$) with a group $H_0$ living in some cartesian power of $k$.
+On the other hand, every subset of a cartesian power of $k$ which is definable in $\Omega$, is already definable in the difference field $k$, using maybe extra parameters from $k$ (see (7.1)(5) in \cite{[CHP]}).
+Note that $k$ has SU-rank $1$ ((7.1)(1) in \cite{[CHP]}).
+An argument similar to the one given in \cite{[HP2]} or in \cite{[KP]} then gives us a definable (in $k$) map $g_2:H_0'\to H_1(k)$, where $\Ker(g_2)$ is finite, $H_0'$ is a subgroup of finite index of $H_0$, and $H_1$ is an algebraic group defined over $k$.
+Then $H'_0\supseteq [N]H_0$ for some $N$, and so $g_1([N]B/C)\subseteq H'_0$.
+Hence, replacing $g_1$ by $g_1\circ[N]$, we may assume that $H_0'=H_0$.
+(Recall that the $N$-torsion of all these groups is finite).

-Composing $f$ and $g$, we therefore obtain a definable map $h:B\to H_1(k)$, with $\Ker(h)$ finite.
+Composing these maps, we therefore obtain a definable group homomorphism $h:B\to H_1(k)$, with $\Ker(h)$ finite.
 We may assume that the Zariski closure of $h(B)$ is all of $H_1$.